Edward Packard (writer): Choose Your Own Adventure

-Beginning in 2012, Simon & Schuster released revised and expanded print versions of selected Packard CYOA stories: Through the Black Hole, Return to the Cave of Time and The Forbidden Castle, under the trademark “U-Ventures.”
+Beginning in 2012, Simon & Schuster released revised and expanded print versions of selected Packard CYOA stories: Through the Black Hole, Return to the Cave of Time and The Forbidden Castle, under the trademark "U-Ventures".

-Packard conceived the idea for three more interactive series, and wrote the prototype books.
-The series were Space Hawks and Escape (both published by Bantam Books), and Earth Inspectors, published by McGraw Hill.
-He also wrote a non-fiction book about the size and scale of space and time, titled Imagining the Universe, which was published by Berkley in 1994.
-It was cited by Scientific American as one of the best science books for young readers of the year and by National Public Radio as one of the best science books of the year.
-His educational math book Big Numbers, published by Millbrook in 2000, was cited by Newsweek as one of the best children's books of the year.

 The six books in the Space Hawks series, which focuses on Earth's defense against space aliens, were published in mainland China in 2004 in anticipation of China's first crewed space mission.